jessewaites/piratebroadcast.github.io/_posts/2018-05-23-Adding-GDRP-EULA-To-A-Ruby-On-Rails-Application.md

 As almost everyone has by now heard, the EU has passed some new consumer privacy laws that go into effect later this week.
-There are a lot of new technical ramifications of this, but this blog post specifically covers having existing and new users accept our new GDPR Terms Of Service.
+There are a lot of new technical ramifications of this, but this blog post specifically covers having existing and new users accept our new GDPR End User Licence Agreement.

 When building a new feature, I like to think backwards from the end result of what we want: At the end of the day, we need all users to accept the new terms.
 That means we need to display these new terms.
 If the users don't agree, let's assume they will no longer be able to use our service.